 Yes, marriage licenses are public records; however, in California, couples can apply for a "confidential" marriage license.
 The only additional requirements for obtaining a confidential marriage license are that the spouses must be at least 18 years old, must be living together at the time they apply for the marriage license, and must sign an affidavit on the license attesting to those facts.
 The couple must be married in the county where the license is issued.
 The marriage license is a confidential record and is registered at the County Clerk's office in the county where it was issued.
 Only the spouses may obtain copies of the marriage license.

 Persons other than the spouses may obtain copies of a confidential marriage license only by getting a court order permitting them to do so.
-When a couple obtains a confidential marriage license, the only information available as a matter of public record is the fact that each of the individuals is married; who, when, and where the person married, as well as the person's address are not publicly available.
-This may be a good option for those who do not want others to know the name of their spouse or where they live.
+When a couple obtains a confidential marriage license, the only information available as a matter of public record is the fact that each of the individuals is married; who, when, and where the person married, as well as the person's address aren't publicly available.
+This may be a good option for those who don't want others to know the name of their spouse or where they live.

-The only legal way to end a marriage is to divorce.
+The only legal way to end a marriage is to go to court to get a divorce.
 Typically, in order to divorce in California, at least one of the spouses must be a resident of California for at least six months, and a resident of the county in which the divorce is filed for three months, before filing a divorce petition.
-However, under a law that went into effect January 1, 2012, same-sex couples who married in California but live out-of-state (and, thus, cannot meet California's normal divorce residency requirement) can still get divorced in California if they live in a state where they cannot divorce.
-States that do not permit or recognize marriages between same-sex couples may not allow same-sex couples to obtain divorces there (although Wyoming explicitly allows same-sex spouses to divorce, and this may be possible in other states that do not otherwise respect marriages between same-sex couples).
-The Supreme Court's ruling in Windsor v.
-United States does not change that reality.

 If you got married in California between June 16, 2008 and November 5, 2008, your marriage is still valid and recognized by the state of California.
 In 2009, in the case of Strauss v.
-Horton, the California Supreme Court held that it would be unconstitutional to take away the marriages of same-sex couples who married in California before Prop 8 passed.
+Horton, the California Supreme Court held that Proposition 8 didn’t state that it would have any impact on the marriages of same-sex couples who married in California before Prop 8 passed, and therefore couldn’t affect them.
 If you married in California during that period, your marriage is completely valid and entitled to full recognition and respect.
-You do not need to get re-married now.
+You don't need to get re-married.

 Couples who are legally married in another jurisdiction are recognized as married in California as well, regardless of when they married.
-Because the Supreme Court has held Prop.
-8 to be unconstitutional, California will recognize you as married.
-Your relationship will not have some other type of status such as a domestic partnership; it will be appropriately treated as a marriage.
+Your relationship won't have some other type of status such as a domestic partnership; it will be appropriately treated as a marriage.
 There is no need for you to re-marry in California.

 No. Couples who are registered domestic partners are free to decide whether or not they wish to marry.
 Those who do wish to marry must go through the formal legal steps required for any couple in California to legally marry.